 - Evaluate your experience.
-How did you manage scheduling and conducting the information interview?
+How did you manage scheduling and conducting the shadowing experience/information interview?
 How well did you prepare?
 Did you get the information you sought?
 What information do you still lack?
-Do you need to interview more people in order to get more than one biased viewpoint or additional information?
-What do you need to do next? - Follow up with a thank you note expressing your appreciation to your contact for his/her time and interest.
-You may also want to include your conclusions/decisions resulting from the interview.
-This thank you note can be emailed or handwritten. - Record the information that you obtained: names, comments, and new referrals for future reference, and make appointments to interview the referrals.
+Do you need to shadow or interview more people in order to get more than one viewpoint or additional information?
+What do you need to do next? - Follow up with a thank you note expressing your appreciation to your contact for his/her time and interest within 48 hours.
+You may want to include your conclusions/decisions resulting from the interview.
+This thank you note can be emailed or handwritten.
+You may also consider connecting with your contact on LinkedIn. - Record the information that you obtained: names, comments, and new referrals for future reference, and make appointments to interview the referrals.
 After doing several information interviews, you may be more informed.
-You may also be able to make better decisions which are based on accurate, current information.
+You may also be able to make better decisions which are based on accurate, current information. - Get your job shadow experience recognized.The Career Center provides several ways to get career-related experiences formally recognized, which is an excellent way to build your résumé and market experiences to employers!
+Please review the Experiential Learning Student Guide found at fla.st/1Q3PFyG to learn how to gain formal recognition for your job shadowing experience.
+No recognition is available for information interviews as these are not considered formal experiential learning opportunities.